andre-larsson/amazon_aws/README.md

 # Description

-script for installing an Apache webserver on Ubuntu
+Script for installing an Apache webserver on Ubuntu.